Boolean101/boolean101.github.io/_posts/2022-03-04-FeelingGeneric.md

 - Set-ExtendedExpirationDate.ps1

-The 3 scripts were obfuscated and are available over at http://www.github.com <br>
-** Please note that this obfuscation might have a slight impact on the scripts logic/outlook. ** <br>

 ## New-GenericAccount.ps1 ##
 The first script that was written, contains a function `New-GenericAccount` and can be used as follows:<br>